hunt-genes/SMED8020/Day1/README.md

 Depending on your working directory will use the path to `generic-metal/metal` as the command on Day 3.
 We will download the necessary data on Day 3.
 You can make sure it works by running `path/to/metal --help`

+Download the data you wil use [here](https://ntnu.box.com/s/rvytm8ymd8iple8negy8ix8x5vp7qs9a).
+You will need about 1.7 GB free on your machine.

 #### Practical 5 - Mendelian randomization: https://github.com/hunt-genes/SMED8020/tree/main/SMED8020-2022-master